 Mental stress is a response of our body arising from a situation or life event.
 It varies from person to person and differs from social interactions, environment, or genetics.

-Here is a psychological research that suggests on how to reduce stress:
+Here is a psychological research that suggests on how to reduce mental stress:

 2. Laugh out loud